moteus/lua-lluv-redis/README.md

   cli:ping() --or we can ignore callback

   cli:exec(function(cli, err, res)   -- end transaction
-    -- proceed all results in transaction
-    for k, v in ipairs(res) do print("CMD #" .. k, v) end
+    -- and proceed all results in transaction for k, v in ipairs(res) do print("CMD #" .. k, v) end end)
-  end)